 - Funding is available for established community agencies, who have been incorporated as a charity or non-profit before February 2020.

 - An agency’s Articles of Incorporation should align and allow for the provision of the supports and services being requested in the funding application.

-- Funding is now available to support community agencies up until December 31, 2020
+- Funding is now available to support community agencies from January 1 to March 31, 2021.

 - Staffing costs associated with staff not involved in front-line, client serving supports and services as a result of the COVID-19 pandemic

 - Rent and Utility costs for agency locations

 - Computer hardware and computer system upgrades (only software required to enable virtual supports and services is eligible)

 - Delivery of services to meet basic needs (e.g. grocery cards, personal hygiene products, gift cards, cleaning supplies, transportation vouchers, access to laundry facilities, clothing, footwear and blankets) for homeless individuals

 - Hiring additional front-line, client serving staff for critical services and supports for vulnerable populations

 - Funding to deliver enhanced and expanded critical services for vulnerable populations (refer to the following definition of vulnerable populations)